stevegardiner26/payroll-tracker/README.md

 # Payroll Tracker
 A way for contractors/freelancers to easily track their hours in a very minimalist way.
 (Can use github issues for feature requests)

+## Usage

+1. Clone the repo to a destination on your PC
+1. Load the `index.html` file in your favorite browser (by clicking on it this usually defaults to it opening in your default browser)
+1. All Done!
+It works using localStorage so there is no need to setup anything extra.

 ## TODO

 1. Refactor CSS & JS to Minimal Code